Like many modern programming languages,

 Some explanations:

-standard package by using the import
+fmt standard package by using the import is a keyword.

-is the package name.
+The identifier fmt is the package name.

 It is also used as the import name of, and represents, this standard package in the scope of containing source file.